 - Internal seed funds: co-ordinated centrally by the Research Office and in FoNS by the Vice Dean (Research) and Research Strategy Manager through the SME engagement scheme.

-- Collaborative research (direct/leveraged) support and training from Corporate Partnerships
+- Collaborative research (direct/leveraged) support and training from Industry Partnerships and Commercialization

 - Consultancy, with support from Imperial Consultants